The Gerald J. Swanson Prize for Teaching Excellence is designed to recognize excellence in undergraduate teaching at the University of Arizona.

 The Prize was created through a gift from the Thomas R. Brown Foundation in honor of Gerald J. Swanson, University of Arizona Professor Emeritus.
 Throughout his more than 40 years at UA, Dr. Swanson's introductory economics course was legendary--a "must take" course for business and non-business majors alike.
 Each semester, students on the course waiting list lined up outside Gerry's office to plead their case for admission to his class.
 At the course's conclusion, it was not unusual for students to give Gerry a standing ovation.
 Professor Swanson's talent for teaching was unparalleled, won every available award at the University of Arizona, and thousands of UA alumni still recall their college economics course fondly because he taught it so well

-The university will present four to five awards annually (depending on funding available), with a prize amount of $5,000 per award.
+The university will present up to five awards annually (depending on funding available), with a prize amount of $5,000 per award.

 - Nominees must be currently teaching an undergraduate course at the University of Arizona.